AryaAbhishek/IP_P2P_Project1/README.md

+**Team**
+1. Abhishek Arya(aarya) - 200206728
+2. Sai Kiran Mayee Maddi(smaddi) - 200257327

-This application is created using Python3.
+This application is created and tested using Python3.
 So it is recommended to use Python3 to run the application.
 First run Server for clients to connect with server.

 Following are the steps to run the application -

 **For Server:-**